adrian-sit/personal-movie-vault/README.md

 This project is designed as a local-first system.

-Downloaded or generated datasets are excluded from version control where appropriate.
-The repository contains the code and configuration necessary to reproduce the pipeline rather than my personal data corpus.

 The project does not distribute copies of movies, scripts, or other copyrighted media.

 External APIs and datasets are used according to their respective terms of use and attribution requirements.
 Source-specific licensing and attribution information will be documented as additional data sources are incorporated.